qipe-nlab/sequence_parser/README.md

 ```

 ## Citation
 No obligation.
-Use it as needed.
+Use the following as needed.
 ```
 @Misc{SequenceParser,
   author = {Heya, Kentaro and Sunada, Yoshiki and Watanabe Shu},